OnePointGlobal/OnePoint-API-Documentation-V2/docs/Faq.md

 ## Who handles data destruction?

-The OnePoint Global has a standard data protection policy.
+The OnePoint Global has a [Data Protection Policy](http://resources.onepointglobal.com/data-protection/) that supports data destruction.

+It is also possible to `kill` data associatedw tih a specific mobile number that is also associated with your account.
+For more information [check here](Message.md).

+Ultimately you may be interested in a custom Data Protection Policy.
+In this instance please contact our [Client Services Team](support@onepointglobal.com).